egar-garcia/machine-learning-engineer-nanodegree-capstone/docs/report.md

 Looking at the stocks one at a time, it looks like the stock prices fluctuates a lot and a clear pattern is not perceived, at least not at a human comprehensible level.
 This is understandable since the stock prices depend on a lot of different factors like the company's financial health, economic supply-demand and even involving human emotions like trust, euphoria or panic.

-At a macro level it can be observed that they are common events that seem to affect the stock prices as a whole, like a rise and sudden fall of prices around the beginning of 2018, or a drop of prices at the end of 2018.
-However these kind of events also do not seem to have a comprehensible pattern.
+At a macro level it can be observed that they are common events that seem to affect the stock prices as a whole, like a rise and sudden fall of prices around the beginning of 2018, or a generalized drop on the stock prices at the end of 2018.
+However these kind of events also do not seem to have a (humanly) comprehensible pattern either.

 ### Algorithms and Techniques